apache/airflow/docs/apache-airflow/authoring-and-scheduling/dagfile-processing.rst

 DAG File Processing
 -------------------

-DAG File Processing refers to the process of turning Python files contained in the DAGs folder into DAG objects that contain tasks to be scheduled.
+DAG File Processing refers to the process of turning Python files contained in the Dags folder into DAG objects that contain tasks to be scheduled.

 There are two primary components involved in DAG file processing.
 The ``DagFileProcessorManager`` is a process executing an infinite loop that determines which files need to be processed, and the ``DagFileProcessorProcess`` is a separate process that is started to convert an individual file into one or more DAG objects.